RationAI/xopat/plugins/README.md

 don't use `id` for anything else
 - The plugin main class should be visible from the global scope.
 However, try not to pollute the global namespace and define other classes in closures or as a properties of the parent class.
+- The plugin main class should not define two functions `getOption()` and `setOption()` - these are set up automatically and available when `YourPLuginClass::pluginReady()` gets called

-### Global interface
+### Interface
 Since `HTML` files and `js` scripts work a lot with global scope, we define several functions and variables for plugins to be able to work flawlessly.

 #### `addPlugin(id, PluginRootClass)`
-This function will register the plugin and initialize it.
+This (global) function will register the plugin and initialize it.
 It will make sure that
 - an instance of `PluginRootClass` is created
 - `id` member variable is set
 - global space contains the plugin instance in a variable named after `plugin.id`